Herero Chat, one several localised species we see on the tour. Photo: Steve Rooke

 From our eastern base we’ll undoubtedly have many repeat encounters with the birds and mammals that have entertained us over the past few days.
 However, there will be new things to look for as we search for Swainson’s Francolins, Red-necked Falcon, Shikra, Gabar Goshawk, Yellow-billed Hornbills, Meyer’s Parrot, Rufous-naped Lark, Red-billed Buffalo Weaver, and Scaly-feathered Finch to mention a few.
 Nights in Etosha National Park.

 Day 12: Taking our reluctant leave of Etosha, we begin our return journey towards Windhoek.
 However, before we reach there we have one final place to visit, the renowned Waterberg Plateau.
 This dramatic and very prominent feature rises some 700 feet out of the eastern plains.
 Our lodge is in a remarkable setting.
 Located at the end of a long valley, it is surrounded on three sides by towering sandstone cliffs.
 There is a natural spring which promotes a tropical environment around the lodge and creates a wonderfully relaxing place to end our tour.
+As night falls we may catch sight of Lesser Bushbabies bouncing around the tall trees, or a Cape Porcupine coming to a feeding station.
 Night at Waterberg Wilderness Lodge.

-Day 14: After an early breakfast we begin our journey back to Windhoek where the tour concludes after lunch.
+Day 14: After breakfast we will transfer to the airport where the tour ends.